dmbarbour/glas/docs/GlasApps.md

 With FFI and bgcall handling external integration, reflection remains one area where the runtime cannot effectively delegate.

-- sys.refl.src.\* - access to abstract '%src' metadata from compile time.
+- sys.refl.src.\* - access to abstract '$src' metadata from compile time.
   - Minimally, support examination of the the abstract data type, Src
   - The `(%src.meta MetaData Src)` can bind metadata for context.